Workplace sexual harassment is a form of employment discrimination in Nevada. There are typically two kinds of workplace sexual harassment:

 2. What is the process for filing a lawsuit or claim?

-If possible, victims are advised to report the harassment to their company’s human resources department and go through its grievance or harassment complaint process.
-But if HR fails to remedy the offensive work environment or impose disciplinary action to the victim’s satisfaction, the victim may then file a claim with either of the following administrative agencies:
+If possible, you are advised to report the harassment to your company’s human resources department and go through its grievance or harassment complaint process.
+However, if HR fails to remedy the offensive work environment or impose disciplinary action to your satisfaction, you may then file a claim with either of the following administrative agencies:

 - Nevada Equal Rights Commission (NERC, a state agency), or